Sourdough Discard Doughnuts: A Delicious Way to Use Leftovers

 Instructions

-In a separate bowl, mix flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+In a separate bowl, mix together 1 ½ cups all-purpose flour, 1 tsp baking powder, ½ tsp baking soda, ¼ tsp salt, ½ tsp ground cinnamon, and ¼ tsp ground nutmeg.

-Wrap dough in plastic wrap and chill for 30 minutes for easier handling.
+Wrap the dough in plastic wrap and chill in the refrigerator for about 30 minutes.
+This helps with easier handling and shaping.

 Notes